pressbooks/pressbooks/readme.txt

 = 3.3.0 =
 * Requires WordPress 4.5.
 * ICML is now an experimental export format (see http://pressbooks.com/blog/discontinuing-support-for-icml-exports-on-april-12/).
-* Added support for WordPress core's custom logo in Pressbooks Publisher.
+* Added support for WordPress core\'s custom logo in Pressbooks Publisher.
 * Added the TinyMCE background color button.
 * Allow a user to choose their password when registering.
 * Allow a network administrator to replace the Pressbooks News dashboard feed with their own RSS feed or disable the dashboard feed entirely.
-* Fixed an issue where the "Show Title" checkbox on the "Organize" page had no effect (props to @sswettenham for the bug report).
+* Fixed an issue where the \"Show Title\" checkbox on the \"Organize\" page had no effect (props to @sswettenham for the bug report).
 * Fixed an issue where uploaded media were not attached to their parent Front Matter, Chapter or Back Matter.
 * Internal dependencies are now managed using [Composer](https://getcomposer.org).